AlbertVilaCalvo/React-Native-Memory-Game/README.md

 <a href="https://www.youtube.com/watch?v=2ueXk3jBcOY"><img src="assets/screenshot.webp" alt="Screenshot of the memory game" title="See it in action on YouTube!" width="400px"></a>

-## Web version

-This app is the React Native version of a game I already created for the Web using only JavaScript - ie with no frameworks like React or Vue.
-You can [play the Web version online](https://albert-javascript-udacity-memory-game.netlify.app) and also [view its source code](https://github.com/AlbertVilaCalvo/JavaScript-Udacity-Memory-Game).

 ## Develop

 First install the dependencies with `npm install`, then do: